 It was delivered new in February 1938 to Mrs G. Marsh of Edgbaston.
 GMP73 remained with her for eight years before being acquired by J.F.
 Kenure of Feltham, Middlesex.
 In the latter’s hands for a further nine years, it then passed in 1965 to a C. Berens of Ewshott, Surrey.
 It is thought to have been laid-up in 1972.
-Subsequently discovered by Christies in 1988 it had a cracked cylinder head.
+Subsequently in 1988 discovered by Christies as a ‘barn find’ and brought to auction in a very good technical condition.
 It was bought by The Pennell family from Weedon, Northamptonshire, who treated the car to an extensive £50,000 restoration.
-In January 2006 it was acquired by David and Jacqueline Gray from West Wittering, Chichester, who presented the car on several shows and were awarded with highly regarded prizes.
+In January 2006 it was acquired by David and Jacqueline Gray from West Wittering, Chichester, who invested in the years 2006 to 2014 another £99.430 for further improvements.
+They presented the car on several shows and were awarded with highly regarded prizes.